6531503110/mango-bruise-area/README.md

 This technology automates the bruise detection process, making it more efficient, accurate, and reliable.
 React.js enhances the project by enabling a seamless, interactive, and user-friendly web interface for data visualization and analysis.
 With this combination of technologies, the project has the potential to improve fruit selection and reduce waste in the agricultural sector.

-# mango-bruise-areaTo Run This Project:
+# mango-bruise-area To Run This Project:

 - Open a new terminal and navigate to the project directory.
 - Execute the command `npm install` to install the required dependencies for the React.js frontend.